Metroiceking/CastlesAndCans/README.md

 python3 src/game.py
 ```

+The UI requires an X11 display.
+If no display is available the script will exit
+with an error message.
+When running over SSH be sure to enable X forwarding or
+attach a screen to the Pi.

 The window now features a medieval-style colour scheme with parchment text on a
 dark stone background.
 Photos captured by the Pi camera slide in from the bottom
 to fill the entire screen with the status text overlaid in the centre.
 The layout